ashehta700/NGD-website-backend-FastAPI/README.md

 # FastAPI Backend

-Production-ready FastAPI service that powers the SGS platform APIs.
+Production-ready FastAPI service that powers the  platform APIs.
 The repository ships with Docker support, GitHub Actions pipelines, and a clear path for both local development and containerized deployment.